ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 ### Looker
 {: #looker}

-You can connect Looker to a Data Virtualization instance.
+You can connect Looker to a {{site.data.keyword.dv_short}} instance.
 Looker is a business intelligence app and big data analytics platform with which you can explore, analyze, and share real-time business analytics.
 {: shortdesc}

 [Connecting Looker](https://docs.looker.com/setup-and-management/connecting-to-db){:external}